Sassari: Modern history

-During the Fascist dictatorship the town had over fifty thousand inhabitants and new neighbourhoods were built, the most important of these being Monte Rosello and Porcellana, typical examples of Rationalist Architecture.
+During the Fascist dictatorship, the town had over fifty thousand inhabitants and new neighbourhoods were built, the most important of these being Monte Rosello and Porcellana, typical examples of Rationalist Architecture.
 On the other hand, the newspaper La Nuova Sardegna, considered subversive, was closed down.
 During the Second World War three Allied attempts to bomb the town failed: only the railway station was damaged, and there was only one casualty.

-Today Sassari is the main cultural, administrative and historical centre of Northern Sardinia.
+The 8th Stage of the 2023 Giro Donne finished at Salassa on 8 July.